Covid-19 Related Absences – What to do Covid-19 Related Absence – Sept 20 V2

 What will happen with exams in 2021?

-This is the school’s current risk assessment, please note that there will continue to be on-going, dynamic risk assessment to respond to changing govt. guidance, changes in students and staff on site or other needs.
+This is the school’s current risk assessment.
+Please note that there will continue to be on-going, dynamic risk assessment to respond to changing government guidance, changes in students and staff on site or other needs.
 There are also individual risk assessments for particular departments or individuals in school.

 Frequently Asked Questions